idaholab/EMRALD/emrald-docs/src/guide/Modeling/events.md

   - **Maximum:** Enter the maximum value of the function, if a sampling returns a value greater than this, then this time will be used.

 <h3>Exponential Distribution <img src="/images/Modeling/events/dist.PNG" alt="Exponential Distribution" width="25"/></h3>
-  Samples an exponential distribution according to user specified parameters for when this event will occur from the time entering the state.<br>
+  Samples an exponential distribution according to user specified parameters to generate a value for when this event will occur from the time entering the state.<br>

   <img src="/images/Modeling/events/ExponentialDistributionOptions.PNG" alt="Exponential Distribution Options" width="500"/>
 <br>